yalmip/yalmip.github.io/_posts/inside/2016-09-17-naninmodel.md

 ### The variable was never used in the optimization problem

 For a variable to have a value, it must have been visible to the optimization problem.
 Variables which have not been optimized have the default value NaN.
 In the following model, although **we** see y in the model, it disappears since it is multiplied with 0, and is thus not part of the model to YALMIP and thus completely unavailable to the solver.
+The variable will keep the value it has before the call to the solver.
+Since it never has been assigned any value, it will be NaN.

 ````matlab
 sdpvar x y